opencobra/optlang/paper/paper.md

 to a series of optimization tools, so different solver backends can be changed in a transparent way.

 Optlang takes advantage of the symbolic math library SymPy [@Sympy] to allow objective functions and constraints to be easily formulated algebraically from symbolic expressions of variables.
-With Optlang the user can thus focus on the science of formulating a problem without worrying about how to solve it.
+With optlang the user can thus focus on the science of formulating a problem without worrying about how to solve it.

-Solver interfaces can be added by subclassing the 4 main classes of the Optlang API (Variable, Constraint, Objective and Model) and implementing the relevant API functions.
+Solver interfaces can be added by subclassing the 4 main classes of the optlang API (Variable, Constraint, Objective and Model) and implementing the relevant API functions.